Last Updated on: 28th January 2026, 09:18 am

 Our friendly team can help you with:

-Whether you are starting Ozempic or have used it for a while, we guide you every step of the way to keep your mouth healthy and your smile bright.
+Whether you are starting Ozempic or have been using it for a while, we guide you every step of the way to keep your mouth healthy and your smile bright.

 We proudly serve Oxnard, Santa Paula, Ventura, Newbury Park, and Port Hueneme.